-Investor brief · July 2026
+Investor brief · August 2026

 Every grassroots community runs on the unpaid work of a handful of people who eventually burn out.
 WEVE helps run clubs and local communities track participation, recognize contributions, and turn casual attendees into committed members.